rmuit/copernica-api/README.md

 ### Contributing

-If you submit a PR and it's small - tell me explicitly if you don't want me to rebase it / want to keep using you own repository as-is.
+If you submit a PR and it's small: tell me explicitly if you don't want me to rebase it / want to keep using your own repository as-is.
 (If a project is slow moving and the PR changes are not too big, I tend to want to 'merge --rebase' PR's if I can't fast-forward them, to keep the git history uncomplicated for both me and yourself.
 But that does mean you're forced to change the commit